HyTek Database Connection

 Automatic Sync

 Automatic Sync is the “hands free” method of using a HyTek Database Connection.
-The moment you click Submit, AthleticLIVE Local scans the meet database and uploads all existing data to your AthleticLIVE page.
+The moment you click Start, AthleticLOCAL scans the meet database and uploads all existing data to your AthleticLIVE page.
 Schedules, heat sheets/performance lists, and results that show in your meet database will all be displayed.
 As you progress through the meet, changes you make to the database will appear online within one to two minutes, depending upon the amount of data being sent.

 When you enable Automatic Sync for the first time on a given meet, be patient!
 There's lots of data to upload, and the whole process may take three to four minutes.
 Subsequent changes will upload much faster.